 However, such screening raises obvious issues in terms of the identification of the causal effects of the intervention.
 We address such concerns by drawing on different features of EPIS: particularly rich longitudinal data on all students (treated and non-treated) - which also allow us to present a number of interesting results about the determinants of student achievement (Lazear 2003, Rivkin et al. 2005, Aaronson et al. 2007, Lavy 2009, Martins & Walker 2006); and differences in the roll-out of the program across and within schools.
-The second feature includes a number of schools that were not treated in the first two years of the program but for which the same detailed information on student characteristics was also collected and made available for research.
+The second feature includes a number of schools that were not treated in the first two years of the program but for which the same detailed information on student characteristics was also collected and made available for research throughout the entire period.

 Our evidence indicates that, unlike many remedial programs, EPIS had a significant, positive effect in terms of improving the achievement levels of treated students.
-The probability that a student fails 25% or more of their modules (our main measure of achievement, which typically entails grade retention when it occurs in the third and last term of the school year) falls by at least 10 percentage points in a year-on-year analysis.
+The probability that a student fails 25% or more of their modules (our main measure of achievement, which typically entails grade retention when it occurs in the third and last term of the school year) falls by at least 10 percentage points (and as much as 30 percentage points in some specifications).

-However, we also find that the effects of the program on specific modules that are presumed to be more intensive in cognitive skills (including maths) tend to be smaller, even if still significant.
-This result may highlight the limitations of an approach based almost entirely on non-cognitive skills; it may also reconcile our results with those of the only other case-study of non-cognitive skills we are aware of (Holmlund & Silva 2009).
+However, we also find that the effects of the program on specific modules that may be presumed to be more intensive in cognitive skills (e.g. maths) tend to be smaller, even if still significant.
+This result may highlight the limitations of an approach based almost entirely on non-cognitive skills; it may also reconcile our results with those of the only other case-study of non-cognitive skills we are aware of (Holmlund & Silva 2009), which find insignificant results.
 In any case, the effects of the EPIS program on retention appear to be cost effective.